openfaas/openfaas.github.io/_posts/2020-09-16-openfaas-oidc-okta.md

 * Register a domain or DNS sub-zone
 * Create an App in Okta
 * Collect OIDC URLS, IDs and credentials
-* Setup OpenFaaS with TLS, Ingress and the auth plugin
+* Setup OpenFaaS with TLS, Ingress and the authentication module
 * Configure your DNS
 * Test out logging into OpenFaaS with Okta